AbderrahmaneGuerinik/XRay-Pneumonia-Detector/README.md

 # XRay Pneumonia Detector

-A Deep Learning project to detect pneumonia from chest X-ray images.
+A Deep Learning project to detect pneumonia from chest X-ray images (Accuracy = 86%)

 ---